jquery/learn.jquery.com/page/outside-the-browser/building-windows-store-apps-with-jquery.md

 });
 ```

-Within the scope of the function we are able to step out of the security model and perform an otherwise unsafe operation without being second-guessed by the environment.
+Within the scope of the function you are able to step out of the security model and perform an otherwise unsafe operation without being second-guessed by the environment.
 It should be fairly obvious why you should use this method sparingly.

 A couple utility methods also exist in your Windows Store application under `WinJS.Utilities` for doing similar assignments.
 Those are `setInnerHTMLUnsafe` and `setOuterHTMLUnsafe`.
 Like `execUnsafeLocalFunction`, these too should be used sparingly, and when you're not taking a chance with data outside of your control.